hazymorning/origami_weather/README.md

 <br>

-The card comes with its own animated weather icons.
+The card comes with animated weather icons.
 Turn them on with `icon: weather` on an icon element.

 To use your own, point at a folder of SVGs with `icon_path`.
 Name the files after the weather conditions (`sunny.svg`, `rainy.svg`, etc., using the standard [HA condition names](https://www.home-assistant.io/integrations/weather/#condition-mapping)).
 You can set `icon_path` once at the card level so every `icon: weather` element uses it.